imhwli/mysqlnotes/README.md

 # MySQL Notes

-SQL
+SQL is a eclarative langauage
-1. Declarative langauage
-2. Organize/Manipulate data
-3. Persistent data

-> Relational Database describe data and the relationship between data entities
+MySQL is relational database that describe data and the relationship between data entities

+A database is used for organize/manipulate data and for persistent data

 #### Normalization